JobService/job-service/job-service-db/README.md

 The database connection, user and password string arguments will need changed to match your PostgreSQL 11 or later setup.

+Optional argument:

+	db.tablespace : Specifies the tablespace to use when creating the database, if applicable.
+If not specified, the default tablespace will be used.

 ### Docker Image
 This is available as a Docker container - see [job-service-postgres-container](../job-service-postgres-container).